California Boat Accident Attorneys

 Injuries can occur on water vessels of any size.
 Whether it is a large cruise ship, or a small motorboat, or even a recreational watercraft such as a jet ski, you should consult with an experienced boat attorney to protect your legal rights after any boating accident.
 You have the right to be compensated for your losses.
 The defendant’s insurance company will not protect this right for you, so it is important to hire an experienced boat injury lawyer to fight on your side.

-Arash Law serves clients in San Francisco, Riverside, San Jose, San Diego, Sacramento, Sherman Oaks and throughout California.
-We have collected over 200 million dollars for clients across the state.
+Our legal team at Arash Law led by Arash Khorsandi serves clients in San Francisco, Riverside, San Jose, San Diego, Sacramento, Sherman Oaks, and throughout California.
+We have collected over 400 million dollars for clients across the state.
 Our California boat accident lawyers have decades of experience, and they know how to negotiate fair settlement offers with insurance companies.
 We also know how to prove cases to win at trial.
-Call (888) 488-1391 or contact us to schedule your free consultation
+Call (888) 488-1391 or contact us to schedule your free consultation.